-It’s commonplace for EMT training to require between two to six months, depending on the programs venue and hours of classes that are scheduled each week.
+It’s commonplace for EMT training in the state of Vermont to require between two to six months, depending on the programs venue and hours of classes that are scheduled each week.

-The list directly below highlights the typical amount of training hours for various kinds of EMT classes.
+The list directly below highlights the typical amount of training hours for various kinds of EMT classes in VT.

 - Emergency Medical Responder – 40 hours

 - Advanced EMT – 200 to 400 hours

 In addition to finishing your EMT training course, you will need to additionally become CPR-BLS certified ahead of taking your certification assessment.
 In order to be recognized, a certification training course should be approved by the American Heart Association.
 Classes are offered through an assortment of providers, including the American Red Cross.

 Step 4: Pass the National Registry EMT Exam

 The Emergency Medical Technicians certification test is given in two sections: the National Registry Cognitive (knowledge) and Psychomotor (skills) assessments.
 The knowledge section is usually done online whereas the skills test is done on location and in-person.
 Directly below you can find a deeper review of both portions of the assessment.

 Step 5: Become registered on the National EMT Registry

 Within 30 days of graduating from your Emergency Medical Technician training, you’ll need to get your name placed on the National Emergency Medical Technician Registry.
 There’s an $80 payment necessary to become included.
 Immediately after becoming listed, you are officially recognized as an EMT.